THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 And so the bizarre and indeed macabre twist implicit in all of this is that, as Ott informs us, “Christ as man was at the same time sacrificing priest and sacrificial gift.
 As God, together with the Father and the Holy Ghost, he was also the receiver of the sacrifice” (Fundamentals, p.185).
 That is to say, God-the-son sacrificed himself not only to God-the-father in order to appease his wrath.
 He also sacrificed himself to himself to appease his own wrath!
 Such is the ludicrous but unavoidable logic of Christian dogma, which they hope to conceal by dressing it up in religious robes.
 If this absurdity, along with those already described above, does not strike you as incontrovertible evidence of the invalidity of the Christian doctrine of Redemption, then you are well on your way to being a Christian.
 As for me, the Christian doctrine of Redemption falls and with it falls the doctrine of Incarnation.

-The doctrine of the Trinity contends that God is three persons but that there is only one God (see e.g. The Athanasian creed).
-The idea is that there is only one divine essence and it is this that Christian thinkers designate as God (see e.g. Aquinas, Summa 1, 13, 8).
-Up to this point Judaism and Christianity have no argument.
-However, Christians go on to contend that there are three divine persons, unlike the One of Judaism, and that each of these three is identical to the divine essence while at the same time being absolutely distinct from the other two persons.
-The challenge to rationally-minded people is therefore a simple one.
+The doctrine of the Trinity contends that God is three divine persons but that there is only one God (see e.g. The Athanasian creed).
+The idea is that there is only one undivided divine essence and it is this that Christian thinkers designate as God (see e.g. Aquinas, Summa 1, 13, 8).
+They go on to contend that each one of the three divine persons is identical to the single undivided divine essence while at the same time being absolutely distinct from the other two persons.
+The question for rationally-minded people is therefore a simple one.
 Do you accept the contention that three of anything can be absolutely distinct from one another and at the same time be absolutely identical with one and the same thing?
 If you do accept this contention, then you are well on your way to being a Christian.
 If you do not, then you are not a Christian.
 Christian thinkers may try as they like to defend the doctrine of the Trinity with layer upon layer of obfuscation, but the doctrine of the Trinity is an insult to reason, and calling it a mystery, as Christians do, does nothing to alter that fact.

-And finally it will be recalled that if the Explanation of the Meaning of the Name in Part II of this website is valid, then the doctrine of the Trinity is invalid.
+And finally it will be recalled that if the Explanation of the Meaning of the Name in Part II of this site is true, then the doctrine of the Trinity is false.
 This is so because among the most fundamental premises in the Explanation is that God is one in His Person, and so if the Explanation is true then the doctrine of the Trinity is false and so too is the entire edifice of Christianity.
 The reader has therefore only to determine the soundness of the Explanation to be able to decisively reject Christian truth claims.